2020 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2020 Dime Value Guides

-- 2020-S Silver DCAM Dime – Premium Deep Cameo proof struck in 99.9% pure silver at the San Francisco Mint, combining precious metal content with superior proof characteristics
+- 2020-S Silver DCAM Dime — Premium Deep Cameo proof in 99.9% pure silver from San Francisco; highest collector value in the series

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)